marctrem/usbarmory-wiki-fork/Host-adapter.md

+## Scope

+This page applies to the USB armory Mk I only, the USB armory Mk II features a USB receptacle which can be natively used for USB host functionality without requiring adapters or re-configuration.

 ### Enabling host mode

 The USB armory is primarily meant to be attached to a USB host, such as a